aj-pena/Note-Taker/README.md

 ## Description

-This application allows the user to schedule events for a 5 day time frame.
-It contains slots for every work-day hour that can be used to store event names.
-The times-slots are color-coded to represent past, present and future time-slots.
+This application is deployed in Heroku and it allows the user to save notes that can then be read, edited or deleted.
+It will help the user keep track of tasks, events and thoughts.

-With this application I expect to learn to use the MomentJs date and time library, Jquery and Bootstrapp.
+With this application I expect to learn to use the NodeJs and the ExpressJs runtime environment to simulate requests to the server from a client-browser.

 ## Table of Contents